ionos-spectre/spectre-core/README.md

     - Logger are refactored.
 It is now possible to configure multiple loggers at once.
 The property in the `logger` (in `spectre.yml`) is replaced with `loggers` and is now a list of logging modules
     - `log_level` was removed from `spectre.yml` and is replaced with `debug` which can be `true` or `false` (default: `false`)
  - MySQL module added.
 See `spectre/mysql` for more details
- - Include and exclude of modules added.
-You can now add modules to the default list by adding the `include` property in your `spectre.yml`.
-You can also exclude modules (which are normally loaded on default) by adding a list of modules to the `exclude` property.
+ - Error handling in `setup` and `teardown` blocks optimized.
+Expectation failures in `setup` and `teardown` blocks are now reported.
+Additionally, if an expectation in a `setup` block fails, the test run will be aborted.
+This allows prechecks for each context to run.
+ - `check` function added.
+The `check` function behaves just like the `expect` function, except that it will always result in a *failure* regardless of the exception caused the failure.
+In other words, this block only produces `failures` and no `errors`.
+ - `observe` function added.
+The `observe` function is like the `check` function, but it always results in an `error` instead of an `failure`.

 #### Minor
  - `secure` parameter added for `http` module.
 You can now use `https` by calling `http url, secure: true do`
  - The `path` parameter for the `http` block is now optional
  - The `ssh` and `ftp` module have new a new function `can_connect?` to test connection
+ - Include and exclude of modules added.
+You can now add modules to the default list by adding the `include` property in your `spectre.yml`.
+You can also exclude modules (which are normally loaded on default) by adding a list of modules to the `exclude` property.

 ### v1.5.0